mberto79/XCALibre_benchmarks/README.md

 ## Usage and notes

 The various benchmarks will be organised in folders, it will be assumed/required for any scripts included to be launched within each individual folder (all paths in the scripts will assume this).
-The following observations should be considered:
+The following additional observations should be considered:

 * Benchmark cases for `XCALibre.jl` will include a Project.toml file.
 Before running benchmarks, the environment should be activated (in package mode `activate .`)
 * For benchmarks involving OpenFOAM, the user should ensure that OpenFOAM is installed in their system.
 For information on installing OpenFOAM visit their [website](https://openfoam.org/)